FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Method

-For the above reasons and for better performance, in this paper, we adopt the more advanced circle loss \cite{sun2020circle} in this work.
-Specifically, the id embeddings of the same object between multiple frames is treated as positive pairs denoted as $s_p$ and between different objects as negative samples denoted as $s_n$, respectively. - $\alpha_p$ and $\alpha_n$ are the adaptive weighting factors for positive and negative samples, determined by the following equations:
+Previous JDT methods \cite{wang2020towards,zhang2021fairmot} suffer from scalability limitations due to their one-hot identity encoding schemes.
+We instead formulate identity embedding learning as a metric learning problem, decoupling feature dimensions from identity quantities to enhance cross-scene generalizability.
+This contrasts with recent motion-centric approaches \cite{gao2024multiple,liu2024putr} that underutilize spatial features encoded in DETR queries.

-where $O_p = 1 + m$ and $O_n = -m$, with $m$ being a margin hyperparameter.
-These terms adjust the weight of each sample based on its distance from the ideal similarity value.
-The margins $\Delta_p = 1 - m$ and $\Delta_n = m$ are used to further separate positive and negative pairs in the embedding space.
+Our method employs Circle Loss \cite{sun2020circle} with adaptive margin control to optimize pairwise similarities in the embedding space.
+Specifically, by utilizing the \textbf{dot-product similarity}, the id embeddings of the same object across multiple frames are regarded as positive pairs indicated as $s_p$, while those between distinct objects are treated as negative samples represented by $s_n$. - $\alpha_p$ and $\alpha_n$ are the adaptive weighting factors for positive and negative samples, determined by the following equations: